Rutuja-Kelkar/digi_info/index.md

   9. How to stand out and compete with exiting solutions in the market.
   10. How to tap in people's mind about your product / idea
   11. How to deliver topics effectively.
-  12. Ho to talk with people in a convincing manner
+  12. How to talk with people in a convincing manner
   13. How to get things done in zero budget (because I had no budget at that point of time)
   14. How to build a team etc